Ocelani/ergo/README.md

 * Introduced `SetTrapExit`/`GetTrapExit` methods for `Process` in order to control the trapping `{'EXIT', from, reason}` message

+* Introduced `TermMapIntoStruct` function.
+It should be easy now to transform `etf.Map` into the given struct.
+See documentation for the details.

 * Improved DIST implementation in order to support KeepAlive messages and get rid of platform-dependent `syscall` usage

 * Fixed `TermIntoStruct` function.
 There was a problem with `Tuple` value transforming into the given struct